 I’m not going to tell you what to do.

 I used Rogue Ales Sriracha Stout for this.
-One bottle will be enough to sample one of the most talked about beers from last year, marinate a steak and make some compound butter.
+One bottle will be enough to: sample one of the most talked about beers in last few years, marinate a steak, and make some compound butter.
 This beer is divisive.
-You’ll either love it or hate it, but either way it’ll give you something to talk about and a nice slow burn in your mouth.
+You’ll either love it or hate it, but either way, it’ll give you something to talk about and a nice slow burn in your mouth.
 Sounds like a good Valentines Day to me.